 2. Charter a Boat

 Chartering a boat doesn’t have to be as expensive as it sounds.
 Exuma has a lot of options when it comes to boats.
 If you are looking for a great and relatively inexpensive way to go out on the water, I suggest booking a boat through Elvis (the man who runs the water taxi).
 He arranged a captain/guide to take us to some incredible spots around Elizabeth Harbor and Stocking Island.
 The tour ended up being my favorite on this list of things to do in Exuma.
 The first stop was Hooper’s Bay.
 Hooper’s Bay is a beautiful area of shallow turquoise waters and is a must if swimming with sea turtles is on your list.
-The water was amazingly clear and we found a handful of turtles in the area.
+The water was crystal clear and we found a handful of turtles in the area.
 The turtles are a protected species, so please be respectful, don’t feed them, and visit this area with a guide.

 3. Visit the Famous Pig Beach

 Pigs are one of my favorite animals and I was really excited to visit the beach but left with mixed feelings.
 I carefully research any animal interaction I participate in, but it was difficult to find information on the pigs before arriving in Exuma.
 I assumed it would be ok because the pigs aren’t kept in captivity and are free to do as they please.
 In the past, though, many of the pigs have died due to sand indigestion.
 This is happening because food is thrown on the beach by tourists.
 Rules have recently been put into place in regard to this and now tour operators only allow people to feed them from the boat.
 There are still visitors, however, that are not on guided tours and don’t abide by these rules.
 Instead of feeding them crackers, as many of the boats do, I suggest bringing some fresh veggies.